jriecken/asset-smasher/README.md

  - `hashedPath` - If `hash` is true, the hashed filename path, otherwise the same as `logicalPath`
  - `assetFilePath` - The full path to the actual source asset
  - `compiled` - Whether the asset has been compiled
+ - `compiledAssetFilePath` - The full path to the compiled asset file

 **Example**